saprEMo/source_code/README.md

 ### EXAMPLE
 In the compressed directory *EXAMPLE.zip*, you find an example of *RUN* directory.
 It contains all the necessary structure and files to "runTOOL.py" and "OBSERVED_D_Lmax.py" in the specific case described by the input file *INJ_FILES/EXAMPLE_SLEW_ABS_RATEconst.txt* (brief explanation in *INJ_FILES/EXAMPLE_SLEW_ABS_RATEconst_SetUp.txt*).
 In the *OUTPUTS* directory you find the output files for this specific test case.

+### IMPORTANT
+If you use data stored in the "INPUTS.zip" file, you should cite the relative papers.
+In particular:
+- if you use data on light curves, cite *Siegel&Ciolfi 2016b*;
+- if you use data on rate, Dominik model, cite *Dominik et al 2013*;
+- if you use data on rate, Ghirlanda mode, cite *Ghirlanda et al 2016*;
+- if you use data concerning XMM-Newton -slew survey, cite *Saxton et al 2008*;
+- if you use data concerning XMM-Newton -serendipitus (here named "Pointed Observations") survey, cite *Rosen et al 2016*;
+- if you use data concerning the Chandra survey, cite *Luo et al 2017* and *Lehmer et al 2005*, Chandra new class of transient *Bauer et al 2017*;
+- if you use data concerning THESEUS, cite *Amati et al 2016*.<br>

 ### NOTES
 If while running you encounter this issue ``` !
 LaTeX Error: File `type1cm.sty' not found.```, means that you need to install other packages, for mac run ```sudo tlmgr install type1cm ```.